heroqu/stream-generator/README.md

 byteStream.pipe(fs.createWriteStream('./some_file.txt'))
 ```

-### Big files generation
+## Big files generation

-One interesting way of using such a deterministic stream is the ability to **reproducibly** create big files of specified size and same exact content on the fly, which can be helpful when testing big files uploads etc.
+One interesting way of using such a deterministic stream is the ability to **reproducibly** create files of specified size and same exact content on the fly, which can be helpful when testing big files uploads etc.

 Let's create one: